PlaceMUS XR

 Users can access these experiences remotely as fully digital explorations or on-site as integrated physical-digital journeys along physical visiting paths.

-PlaceMUS XR imagines Itineraries and Places of Music in Europe as extended realities, where the musical events are closely connected to their spatial, acoustics, cultural and historical and social contexts, as well as to museum objects.
+PlaceMUS XR imagines Itineraries and Places of Music in Europe as extended realities, where the musical events are closely connected to their spatial, acoustic, cultural, historical, and social contexts, as well as to museum objects.

 The project demonstrates its approach through relevant case studies, spanning different genres and themes, periods, regions, and audiences.
 At the same time, digital tools will enable the creation and integration of new contents and paths beyond the project’s lifetime.